kdshah6593/Stock-Tracker/Notes.md

 - [x] Watchlist -> New watchlist, Edit watchlist, Index of watchlists
 - [x] Sessions -> Log In and Log out
 - [x] Stocks -> Index of Stocks, Show page of stocks
-- ?Static -> maybe for home page
+- [x] Static -> maybe for home page
 - [x] Application - for helper methods or stuff, could do static#home instead here

 # Views
-- User -> user show page will show links to watchlist index and portfolio index, total value of portfolios, add watchlist or add portfolio links; do a user profile page (can see details of user with edit link)
+- [x] User -> user show page will show links to watchlist index and portfolio index, total value of portfolios, add watchlist or add portfolio links; do a user profile page (can see details of user with edit link)
-- Watchlist -> index, show, new, edit
+- [x] Watchlist -> index, show, new, edit
-- Portfolio -> index, show, new, edit ; a portfolio will show the value of the portfolio, gain/loss (compared from cost of stock), list of stocks in portfolio, links to edit/delete portfolio or add stocks; portfolio index will list the user's portfolios, add portfolio link, edit portfolio link, delete portfolio link
+- [x] Portfolio -> index, show, new, edit ; a portfolio will show the value of the portfolio, gain/loss (compared from cost of stock), list of stocks in portfolio, links to edit/delete portfolio or add stocks; portfolio index will list the user's portfolios, add portfolio link, edit portfolio link, delete portfolio link
-- Stocks -> index, show (CANNOT ADD or EDIT stocks pulled from API)
+- [x] Stocks -> index, show (CANNOT ADD or EDIT stocks pulled from API)

 # Controller Actions
 - If I don't nest portfolios under user, then I can nest stock purchases under portfolios which allows me to then get portfolio_id to use in hte stock purchase controller